AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 };
 ```
 it’s likely that the entire system will have to be recompiled,
-even if only a single subsystem, possibly only a single function!, uses the new enumerator.
+even if only a single function uses the new enumerator.
 This is the kind of thing that people hate.
 And it’s the kind of thing that the ability to forward-declare `enum`s in C++11 eliminates.
 For example, here’s a perfectly valid declaration of a scoped `enum` and a function that takes one as a parameter: